WPHL-TV: Acquisition

 The new Taft Broadcasting suffered from a high debt load, and in November 1991, it opted to sell its other TV station—WGHP in High Point, North Carolina—back to Great American Communications Company, the original Taft Broadcasting.
 Days later, Taft announced that Tribune Broadcasting had become an "investment partner" in a $19 million cash infusion that also granted Tribune an option to buy WPHL-TV outright.
 In the new arrangement, Dudley Taft would continue to run the station with the existing management; he told Broadcasting that the deals were "a response to current conditions that anyone who started business in the late 1980s has had to make".
 Tribune completed the investment before 1991 closed and then received FCC approval to acquire channel 17 outright, which at the time required a waiver because Tribune also owned WPIX in New York City.
 In filings with the FCC, Taft indicated that Tribune was likely the only buyer with enough capital to prevent the station from filing for bankruptcy.

 Tribune was one of the first affiliate partners for The WB, a new national television network that launched in January 1995; WPHL-TV was committed to the new network upon its November 1993 announcement.
 The 76ers switched broadcast partners to WGBS-TV for the 1994–95 season.
-Beginning in 1995, channel 17 became the new home of the Mummers Parade on New Year's Day, taking over from KYW-TV after more than a decade.
+In 1995, channel 17 became the new home of the Mummers Parade on New Year's Day, taking over from KYW-TV after more than a decade.